CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/IIngredient.md

 val item = <minecraft:apple>;

+//Item won't be consumed and will stay in the grid transformedItem = item.reuse();

-//Item won't be consumed but will be placed in your inventory upon crafting. transformedItem = item.giveBack();
+//Item won't be consumed and the whole stack will be given back to you (does /give). transformedItem = item.giveBack();

-//item will be consumed but will return the specified item to your inventory upon crafting. transformedItem = item.giveBack(<minecraft:potato>);
+//item will be consumed but will give the specified stack to you (the crafting slot will be cleared!). transformedItem = item.giveBack(<minecraft:potato>);

 //item will be replaced with the specified item, which will instead go to the crafting slot